danymat/neogen/README.md

 	languages = {
 	    lua = {
 	        template = {
-                    annotation_convention = "emmylua" -- for a full list of annotation_conventions, see supported-languages below
+                    annotation_convention = "emmylua" -- for a full list of annotation_conventions, see supported-languages below,
-		}
-	    }
+		    ... -- for more template configurations, see the language's configuration file in configurations/{lang}.lua }
+	    },
+	    ...
     }
 }
 ```